 A new floating school in Lagos' sprawling water-world slum of Makoko is providing hope to a community where thousands grow up without hope of an education.

 Watch the video and answer the questions below.
-Decide if the statements are True or False.
+Decide if the statements are True or False.1.
+Makoko has been called the Venice of Africa.

 a.
 True